idaholab/hpcswtest/README.md

 Testing Procedure
 ----------------
 Create a directory, execute hpcswtest executable inside created directory.
+Set the environmental variable, HPCSWTEST_QUEUE to the queue you want to use.
 If file "hpcswtest.json" is not contained in your current working directory then the default json file (i.e hpcswtest.json_def) will be used to execute tests.

 When all tests have completed, run hpcswtest_report.py inside your current working directory to create a report showing what tests passed/failed.